tylern4/aao_rad_lund/README.md

 export CLAS_PARMS=${PWD}/parms
 ```

-To run aao_rad from the folder:
+To run aao_rad from the build or bin folder:
 ```
-bin/aao_rad < test.inp
+./aao_rad < test.inp
 ```